Project 1: QUISARC MoES, (2017-2022 )

 Project 3: QADIME ANRF, (2024 -2027)

-This is a ANRF core Grant Project envisioned to quantify the emission burden of indirect GHGs like Ammonia and Methane over the highly sensitive North-Eastern States of India.
+This is an ANRF core Grant Project envisioned to quantify the emission burden of indirect GHGs like Ammonia and Methane over the highly sensitive North-Eastern States of India.

 Background